 - There's no two ways round it, it really is emotionally tough to do as a parent.
 Hearing your baby crying, instinctively you want to hold them.

-Your child’s sleep is important, but so it yours.
+Your child's sleep is important, but so is yours.
 Don’t forget to look after yourself.
-Dr Dawn Harper, GP recommends napping when you can: “As a new mum, you are unlikely to get a full night’s sleep so you need to take sleep where you can.
+Dr Dawn Harper, GP recommends napping when you can: “As a new mom, you are unlikely to get a full night’s sleep so you need to take sleep where you can.
 It’s the one time I think it’s appropriate to take a nap where possible!
 If you have a partner who is around, ask them to look after the baby.
 Even just for 20 or 30 minutes so that you can recharge your batteries.”

 Studies show that bedtime problems and night wakings in children are common.
 And that a lot of parents choose to sleep train as sleep is so important for development.
 In addition recent reports show that many children aren't sleeping the recommended amount.

-2. Ferber method: How does it work?
+Ferber Method: How does it work?

 By leaving your child - even when crying - so they have the time to learn self-soothing.
 The Ferber method is long-standing, it claims to support your child as they learn this new self-soothing skill.
 Just like they will stumble before walking on their own.
 By allowing your baby time to self-soothe, Dr Robert Ferber claims, that this method breaks your baby of their habit of needing you to sleep.